davidfmiller/apples/README.md

 # apples

-Simple command-line scripts that wrap interaction with Mac applications.
+Simple command-line scripts that wrap interaction with macOS applications or are macOS-specific

-Pretty minimal right now but there's more to come.

 ## tag